elekram/ag-disk-imager/README.md

 }
 ```

-The 'config' attribute can be set to *defaults*, *append* or *replace*.
-If set to *append* AG will list the 'defaults' tasks and also machine specific tasks specified under the machine's model name, while *replace* will only list the machine specific tasks.
-If the config key is set to 'defaults' only the tasks from the defaults list will be shown.
+The **config** attribute can be set to *defaults*, *append* or *replace*.
+If set to *append* AG will list the tasks under **defaults** in the manifest and also machine specific tasks specified under the machine's model name, while *replace* will only list the machine specific tasks.
+If the config key is set to *defaults* only the tasks from the defaults key in the manifest will be shown.

 ## Drivers

 Place exported driver inf files into their respective model folder names in the 'drivers' folder.
 See Microsoft's [Export-WindowsDriver cmdlet](https://docs.microsoft.com/en-us/powershell/module/dism/export-windowsdriver?view=win10-ps) for more information.
 Alternatively you can just use DISM.

 So for the 'Lenovo ThinkPad 11e Gen2' model listed in the aforementioned example manifest you would have a folder named '20DAS0L00' in the *drivers* folder with your exported drivers inside.
-If you don't wish to inject drivers simply set the 'driver' key to **false** in its task.
+If you don't wish to inject drivers simply set the **driver** key to *false* in its task.

 ## Unattend